-Cultural Awareness Training, Cultural Competency Training, and Managing Diversity in the Workplace
+Cultural Awareness Training, Cultural Competency Training, and Managing Diversity in the Workplace; What’s the Take-Away?

 In This Article

-If your on this page because you’re looking for an Intercultural, professional trainer, you’ve come to the right place.
+If you’re on this page because you’re looking for an Intercultural, professional trainer or speaker, you’ve come to the right place.

 This article covers the aspects of cultural awareness training, cultural competency and how you should be managing diversity in the workplace.

-What is the difference between the first two and how do you go about managing diversity in the workplace?
+What is the difference between cultural awareness training and cultural competency and how do you go about managing diversity in the workplace?

 I’ll give some examples of where things can go wrong what you could consider doing to make things better if they’re not running smooth.

 Everything starts with awareness, also cultural awareness.
 It’s the very first step in becoming culturally competent.
-Cultural awareness training goes through the following steps:
+Cultural awareness training goes through the following steps; you cannot skip or omit any of them.

 - Awareness: that you have a culture of your own with which you look at the work and at the “other culture“.